linebender/vello/sparse_strips/vello_api/README.md

 ## Abstraction Boundaries

-The abstractions in this crate are focused on 2d rendering, and the resources required to perform that.
+The abstractions in this crate are focused on 2D rendering, and the resources required to perform that.
-In particular, this does abstract over strategies for:
+In particular, this does not abstract over strategies for:

-- creating the renderer.
+- creating the renderer (which can require more context, such as a wgpu `Device`); nor
 - bringing external content into the renderer (for example, already resident GPU textures); nor
 - presenting rendered content to an operating system window.